Smya7200/DataAnalystPortfolio/README.md

 ## Portfolio Projects Repository Links
-In this section I will briefly list data analytics projects describing the technology stack used to solve business questions.
+In this section, I list the project repositories along with a brief explanation of their goals and technologies used.
 - [Walmart Sales Analysis](https://github.com/Smya7200/Walmart_Sales_Analysis)

 ## Walmart Sales Analysis Brief Summary: